lucidsoftware/relate/docs/retrieving-data.md

 }
 {% endhighlight %}

 In this example, the created parser takes the value from the `name` column of the row as a string, the value of `lightSaberColor` as a short that is used for the `Enumeration`, and the value from the `species` column as a string option to instantiate a Jedi object.
-The `SqlResult` object has [numerous methods to extract data]({{site.baseurl}}/api/1.13.0/index.html#com.lucidchart.open.relate.SqlResult) from the row with the desired data type.
+The `SqlRow` object has [numerous methods to extract data]({{site.baseurl}}/api/2.0.1/index.html#com.lucidchart.relate.SqlRow) from the row with the desired data type.

 The parser can return any value, so it doesn't necessarily need to be an instance of a case class.
 A `Tuple`, `Seq`, etc. would work equally well.